mandereh/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 12-fizzbuzz.py -> Write a function that prints the numbers from 1 to 100 separated by a space.
 100-print_tebahpla.py -> Write a program that prints the ASCII alphabet, in reverse order, alternating lowercase and uppercase (z in lowercase and Y in uppercase) , not followed by a new line.
 101-remove_char_at.py -> Write a function that creates a copy of the string, removing the character at the position n (not the Python way, the “C array index”).
+102-magic_calculation.py -> Write the Python function def magic_calculation(a, b, c): that does exactly the same as the following Python bytecode: